batuhangonenc/solutions-for-cs/README.md

 - void swap ( int pos1, int pos2 ), assign the data in pos1 to pos2, and pos2 to pos1.

-- dt front (), gives the data at the next node.
+- datatype front (), gives the data at the next node.

-- dt back (), gives the data at the last node.
+- datatype back (), gives the data at the last node.